VickoFranic/silex-starter-app/README.md

 ## Silex Starter App

 SILEX is PHP micro-framework based on the Symfony2 Components, and this is my version of starter application template for Silex projects.
 Fell free to use it and change it to your needs.
+This is test commit.

 UPDATE:
 This is develop branch, which is expanded to full MVC "starter kit" application - upgraded from bare-bones master branch.